typeauth/api-node/README.md

 # Typescript typeauth library

-typeauth is a TypeScript library that simplifies the authentication process for your web applications.
-It provides an easy-to-use interface for integrating with the typeauth authentication service.
+@typeauth/api-node is a TypeScript library that simplifies the authentication process for your API applications running in node.
+It's a wrapper around the authentication API endpoint.

 ## Features